-So, Google developed an amazing software to track employee attitude in the workplace.
-The software allowed members to do a 10-minute pulse check on the following 5 elements:
+So, Google developed an amazing software to track employee attitudes in the workplace.
+The software allowed members to do a 10-minute pulse check on the following five elements:

 Psychological safety: Team members feel safe to take risks and be vulnerable in front of each other.

 Dependability: Team members get things done on time and meet Google's high bar for excellence.

 Structure & clarity: Team members have clear roles, plans, and goals.

 Meaning: Work is personally important to team members.

 Impact: Team members think their work matters and create change.

 After that, they hold a live in-person chat to talk about the test results.
 In addition to that, Google provides resources to help teams improve across these five areas.

 Here are some additional points for designing the questionnaire:

 1. Keep your questions short and simple: